British-Columbia/Kings-Printer/Laws/Constitution Act/Consolidated.md

 70. The Legislative Assembly may conduct ordinary business such as adopting motions, resolutions, bills, and executive nominations, provided more than one-half of the members present vote in the affirmative in respect of the matter.
 71. The Legislative Assembly may conduct business in committee such as initiating investigations, conducting hearings, subpoenaing witnesses, testimony, and documents, and entering recommendations to the extent permitted by law, provided more than one-half of the members present vote in the affirmative in respect of the matter.
-72. The Legislative Assembly may conduct special business and consider special resolutions such as continuing the legislature, amending the _Constitution Act_, reviewing an emergency declaration, and removing officials from office, provided more than two-thirds of the whole of the membership of the Legislative Assembly vote in the affirmative in respect of the matter.
+72. The Legislative Assembly may conduct special business and consider special resolutions such as amending the _Constitution Act_, reviewing an emergency declaration, and removing officials from office, provided more than two-thirds of the whole of the membership of the Legislative Assembly vote in the affirmative in respect of the matter.
 73. If the votes for and against a question or matter are equal or otherwise not sufficient, the question or matter is defeated.
 74. The Legislative Assembly may determine its own rules of procedure and standing orders to be followed in the conduct of its business; and shall conduct business in accordance with said rules and orders adopted by resolution.
 75. The Legislative Assembly shall keep a journal of its sittings and of the votes of its members in all businesses it